eternal-2000/gemmini/Readme.md

 Gemmini is an early stage, experimental approach to the implementation of the level-3 BLAS.
-Gemmini aims to instantiate a version of the level-3 BLAS operations, specialised to a system's specific architecture.
-It does this by generating code automatically from a high-level abstract representation of each BLAS operation.
+Gemmini aims to instantiate a version of the level-3 BLAS operations, specialised to a system's specific architecture, in such a way that we can work towards easily composing operations together in an efficient way.
+It generates code automatically from a high-level abstract representation of each BLAS operation as hardware-agnostic operations, which are then translated into low-level code, and in some circumstances certain optimisations can be automatically applied.

 Gemmini is a hobby project, made purely out of enjoyment.
-This readme is also intended for people who may have some curiosity about the project, rather than using it for serious HPC work, at least at the current very early stage.
+This readme is also intended for people who may have some curiosity about the project, or who may want to contribute.

 In this current early state, Gemmini only supports the microkernels of GEMM operations (hence the name), and only targets CPUs, using C. This